The Chicago Parks Foundation's mission is to build a stronger community dedicated to supporting and conserving our city's parks

 FUNDRAISING CPF raises funds for Chicago park programs and projects via our signature special events, Bank of America Chicago Marathon charity team, bench dedication program, and seasonal giving campaigns.

 PARK ADVISORY COUNCILS The "PACs" are voluntary groups of individuals who support the effective functioning of their local parks.
-CPF offers a fiscal sponsorship program specifically for PACs, and provides a network of support, including an annual conference and educational workshops.
+CPF offers a fiscal sponsorship program, educational workshops, and support.

 TELLING THE STORY People make their parks, and every Chicago community has a unique story.
 CPF fosters positive, productive energy by sharing these park stories.
 Check out highlights on our Seeing Green Blog, and join us in spreading the #ParkLove!

-Urban parks matter.
-They are more than just physical spaces, they are reflections of our unique neighborhoods and diversity.
+Our parks are more than just physical spaces, they are reflections of our unique neighborhoods and diversity.
 Chicago's parks foster connections to:

 - Health - Parks are a medium for physical, social, and emotional well-being.